Finding the Best Places to Retire Since 2006!

 The median home price is just $110,000.
 Most older homes, both in town and those scattered in the woods, are ranch ramblers or farm houses.
 Waterfront residences, many of which are vacation homes, start in the low-$200,000s.

 High school football games, barbeques and fish cookouts are popular.
 The downtown sits along Main Street, which is wide and lined by one and two story red brick buildings that house city offices, retailers and banks.
 Several festivals take place every year, including the Fall Festival in October and the Taste of Cherokee in February.

-The Cherokee County Public Library has a small collection, public computers and Internet access.
+The Cherokee County Public Library has books, public computers and Internet access.
 City recreation facilities are somewhat lacking, but there is a YMCA.
 The Cherokee County Historical Museum chronicles the county's heritage and has a Starbucks and an internet cafe.
 Shopping is limited to a few large grocery markets, Walgreen's, Wal-Mart and the like.
 Restaurants are mostly fast food places and home-style diners, but Tony's Steak Barn serves slabs of steak and receives rave reviews.

 While not a lot goes on in Centre, the fish are usually biting (not just crappie but bass, too).
 The lake has 450 miles of wooded shoreline and all the attendant marinas, campgrounds, boat rentals, bait shops, supply stores and guide services needed to keep both tourists and locals happy.